Jacques Villeré: Military service

 Villeré joined the French Army and was educated for two years in France at the Crown's expense, due to his father's death at the hands of O'Reilly.
 In 1776, while still an adolescent, he was assigned to Saint-Domingue as a first lieutenant in the artillery.
 His mother's death in the 1780s brought him back to settle in Louisiana (New Spain), which became again a possession of France in 1800 and finally of the United States in 1803 through the Louisiana Purchase.

 In 1814–15, he served with distinction in the (War of 1812's) Battle of New Orleans, as a major general commanding the 1st Division of the Louisiana Militia.
 His men stood fast, assigned to the area near Lake Borgne and Bayou Dupre, as British forces approached New Orleans by sea.

-The Villeré plantation, Conseil, located downriver from the city, was overrun by the British.
+The Villeré plantation, Conseil, located downriver from the city, was captured by the British.
 In fact, Villeré's son Gabriel, who had the rank of major and guarded the plantation with thirty soldiers, was surprised and captured when the British Army initially made its presence known.
 Maj.
 Villeré managed to escape and report the news to Gen. Andrew Jackson, who ordered the night attack of December 23, 1814.

 The Villeré home was used as British headquarters throughout the Louisiana campaign for nearly one month.
-The family's property was damaged and they lost a number of slaves, who were taken aboard Royal Navy vessels and later freed.
+The family's property was damaged and they lost a number of slaves, who fled to British warships and gained their freedom.